Camo-02/The-Final-Testination/README.md

 psql -U postgres -p 5432 -h 127.0.0.1 -d final_testination -c "[query]"
 ```
 ## :arrow_down: Download
+mamamamamammamamaamamamamamamamamamamamam

+## :lock: Google authentication
+To integrate Google authentication into your application, follow these steps:

+### 1. Create OAuth Consent Screen
+The OAuth consent screen is where users are prompted to grant access to their Google account information.
+This is where you define how your application will appear to users.
+You need to configure:

+- **Application Name**
+- **Authorized Domains**
+- **Scopes** (permissions requested by the app)
+- **Branding Information** (logo, application homepage)

+### 2. Create Credentials
+Once the OAuth consent screen is set up, you need to create credentials that will allow your app to authenticate users via Google:

+- **Select OAuth 2.0 Client ID** as the credential type.
+- Set the redirect URI for your application.
+- Download the credentials file containing the client ID and client secret.

+For further setup, visit the [Google Cloud Console](https://console.cloud.google.com).

 ## :email: Emailware (da cambiare)